-show ip dhcp relay information policy-action [vlan VLAN-ID [, | -]]
+show ip dhcp relay information policy-action [interface INTERFACE-ID [, | -]]

-vlan VLAN-ID (Optional) Specifies to display the information based on the VLAN ID. , (Optional) Specifies a series of interfaces or separates a range of interfaces from a previous range.
-No space is allowed before or after the comma. - (Optional) Specifies a range of interfaces.
-No space is allowed before or after the hyphen.
+interface INTERFACE-ID (Optional) Specifies to display information related to the interface specified here.
+Enter the interface's ID after the keyword here.
+If no interface ID is specified, then information related to all interfaces will be displayed. , (Optional) Specifies a series of interfaces, or separate a range of interfaces from a previous range.
+No space is allowed before and after the comma. - (Optional) Specifies a range of interfaces.
+No space is allowed before and after the hyphen.